HMS Splendid (P 228)

 19 Jan 1943

-Finallty she torpedoed and sank the small Italian merchant Commercio (766 GRT, built 1920) in the same position.
+Finally she torpedoed and sank the small Italian merchant Commercio (766 GRT, built 1920) in the same position.
+Commercio, escorted by the training vessel Violette, was on passage from Cagliari to Genoa.
+Violette had to be towed to Arbatax.

 (All times are zone -1) 1353 hours - Sighted masts of a schooner.
 Closed for gun action.